brainglobe/brainglobe.github.io/docs/source/tutorials/template-builder-pre-align.md

 **Napari will add three new layers: the aligned sample, the aligned mask, and a labels layer dividing the aligned brain into two hemispheres.**

 10. If you are happy with the result, we strongly recommend you click "Save transform" so you can reproduce this in the future.
 It is a good idea to save it (and other outputs from this tutorial) in an output folder named after the sample: in our case the sample is called `najva8`, so we name the output folder `sub-najva8`.
-If you would like to improve the aligment, delete the three aligned images and repeat steps 7-9.
+If you would like to improve the alignment, delete the three aligned images and repeat steps 7-9.

 11. Expand the next step: "Save files"